SrinivasMushnoori/repex/README.md

-The RepEx replica Exchange package implemented via the Ensemble Toolkit 0.6 API.
+[WIP]: The backbone of the RepEx replica Exchange package implemented via the Ensemble Toolkit 0.6 API.

 driver_EnTK06.py: run script.